Fairness in Ranking: A Survey: Fair Supervised learning

-\end{enumerate} The definition of demographic parity addresses the problem of pre-existing bias and corresponds to the WAE framework, as it tries to balance visibility across groups independently of their performance in $OS$ (note however that a group's exposure is depending on $\mathbf{P}^{\btau}$ and may hence indirectly depend on a utility measure, if $\mathbf{P}^{\btau}$ is calculated based on document utility).
-The definition assumes that $CS \nsim OS$ and therefore that an individuals true effort is different from the measured effort, which the demographic parity definition accounts for.
-As the authors do not specify their belief about $CS$ it is not clear whether this demographic parity definition corresponds to Rawlsian or luck-egalitarian EO.
-However, as visibility is equalized without any assumptions on an individual's true effort, we would argue that the conditions for a luck-egalitarian framework are met.
+\spara{Insights.} The definition of demographic parity addresses the problem of pre-existing bias and corresponds to the WAE framework, as it tries to balance visibility across groups independently of their performance in $OS$ (note, however, that a group's exposure depends on $\mathbf{P}^{\btau}$, and may thus indirectly depend on a utility measure, if $\mathbf{P}^{\btau}$ is calculated based on document utility).
+The definition assumes that $CS \nsim OS$ and therefore that an individuals true effort is different from the measured effort, \revv{accounted for by the demographic parity definition.} \revv{Under the assumption that the goal of the competition is to equalize opportunity over a lifetime, these methods are consistent with substantive \eop.
+Further, because of conditioning on group membership, we map these methods to luck-egalitarian \eop.} Figure~\ref{fig:post-proc:singhOne} and Table~\ref{tbl:method-summary_ir} summarize our analysis.

 The definition of disparate treatment explicitly addresses the technical bias of a ranking, also known as position bias, by ensuring that all documents of the same utility receive equal visibility.
-This corresponds to the formal EO framework.
-The method also corresponds to the WYSIWYG worldview because document utility is measured through features from observable space without taking into account that a biased observation process may exist, hence $CS \sim OS$.
-Note that it does not necessarily correspond to individual fairness, because utility and exposure are averaged across individuals of a group.
-This can lead to a downgrading of high scoring individuals in otherwise badly performing groups.
-Note that if this artefact alone was considered for the mapping to an equal opportunity framework, the best choice would actually be libertarian EO, because items are not assigned to positions based on their own utility anymore, but at least partly based on their group membership.
+This is consistent with formal \eop framework.
+The method corresponds to the WYSIWYG worldview because document utility is measured through features from observable space without taking into account that a biased observation process may exist, hence $CS \sim OS$.
+Note that this does not necessarily correspond to individual fairness, because utility and exposure are averaged across individuals of a group, and can lead to a downgrading of high scoring individuals in otherwise badly performing groups. \revv{Figure~\ref{fig:post-proc:singhTwo} and Table~\ref{tbl:method-summary_ir} summarize our analysis.}